jiritichy/frontend/README.md

 ## To Do

 * Change password / username
-* Upvotes for threads and individual posts
+* Upvotes for threads and individual posts - posts done
   * Sort threads / posts by upvotes
-* Fix post dates (only saves local time currently)
+* Fix post dates (only saves local time currently) - DONE
-  * Make the date say posted how long ago
+  * Make the date say posted how long ago - DONE
 * Communities
   * Each community has threads
 * Search for dates